xyproto/megafile/README.md

 # MegaCLI

-A simple and snappy shell TUI for Linux, written in Go.
+A simple and colorful TUI shell for Linux, written in Go.

 ![screenshot](img/screenshot.png)